7 min read

 What Is Lean Software Development?

 With Lean development, a team works to release an app to the market that meets users’ minimum requirements.
-Once the app is in the hands of the users, the team learns directly from users what they like and don’t like, and what features need to be added to make the product even more useful.
-Development is iterative based on user feedback.
+Once the app is in the users' hands, the team learns directly from users to decide what to add or improve.
+Development is iterative and shaped by real user behavior, not assumptions.

 When Is It Best To Use Lean Development?